 J.T.
 Dogg’s work is simply stunning.
 As well as this series of OiNK Superstar Posters he’d provide the artwork for The Street-Hogs and Ham Dare: Pig of the Future amongst others.
 What’s even more incredible is how he worked.
-At the time cartoonists would draw their strips at twice the size of the published comic, which would then be reduced at the printing stage.
+At the time cartoonists would draw their strips at twice the size of the published comic, the finished page reduced at the printing stage.
 But not Malcolm.
 He’d complete all of his work at 1:1 scale!
 Sadly no longer with us, you can check out some more of his extraordinary work in his obituary.

 Now it’s time for a commercial break.

-The first of many madvertisements to come, they went big to begin with, didn’t they?
+The first of many Madvertisements to come, they went big to begin with, didn’t they?
 I mean, sausages made of minced up butchers isn’t exactly subtle.
 This is the perfect example of how they could push the boundaries of good taste and we kids loved it.
 It was just good, cheeky fun.
-On the top half of the page you can see Tony’s son, Paul Husband who would go on to appear in the occasional photo story from time to time.
+On the top half of the page you can see Tony’s son, Paul Husband who would go on to appear in the occasional photo story.
 Nowadays Paul is an amazing professional photographer whose work you can check out on his website and Instagram.

 On more than one occasion working on OiNK has been likened to being in a punk band, especially by Tony.
 He describes those OiNK Manchester offices as “rock’n’roll madness”.
-Located in the same office building as the Happy Monday’s manager, next door to Haçienda nightclub DJ Dave Haslam and, while the city was at the height of its MADchester musical and cultural scene, the comic team even included former The Fall band member (and future BBC Radio DJ) Marc Riley.
+Located in the same office building as the Happy Mondays‘ manager, next door to Haçienda nightclub DJ Dave Haslam and, while the city was at the height of its MADchester music and culture scene, the comic’s team even included former The Fall band member (and future BBC Radio 6 Music presenter) Marc Riley.

 Pigg Tales would be the general name used on and off for some of the bigger one-off stories, written and drawn by a variety of people.
 The Revenge Squad showed what Tom could bring to OiNK but unfortunately he’d only show up in five editions of the comic throughout the course of its whole run.
-According to Graham Exton they really wanted him on board but he was just too busy to be able to contribute more.
-Such a shame, because he’d have been perfect as a regular.
+According to OiNK writer Graham Exton they really wanted him on board but he was just too busy to be able to contribute more.
+Such a shame because he was a perfect fit.

 Finally, right at the back of the comic a certain character is introduced for the very first time.
-He’d go on to appear in all but two issues and then carry on for many more years in Buster comic after OiNK folded.
-A school bully may sound like a strange creation for a strip, even for such a wacky new comic, but by the end of his first story it’s clear he may be the star, but he’s certainly never going to be the hero.
+He’d go on to appear in all but two issues and then carry on for many more years in Buster after OiNK folded.
+A school bully may sound like a strange creation for a strip, even for such a wacky new venture, but by the end of his first story it’s clear that while he may be the star, he’s certainly never going to be the hero.